CenturyLinkCloud/mdw/mdw/build.md

 9a - Update mdw-demo
   - git pull
   - In framework workspace Copy https://ne1itcprhas62.ne1.savvis.net/MDW_DEV/mdw60_internal/blob/master/local.gradle to mdw folder (update mdwDemoDir based on your local setup)
-  - make sure you have curl.exe in your path
+  - make sure you have curl.exe in your path --TODO
   - Run the Gradle task mdw/updateMDWDemo to copy latest framework assets, update gradle.properties, manifest file in mdw-demo workspace
-  - copy mdw60_internal/assets/com/centurylink/mdw/cloud

 9b - Upgrade mdw-demo to new version of mdw by clicking on project properties and selecting new version
   - Refresh Gradle dependencies
   - Commit and push new version of com.centurylink.mdw.plugin.xml to git
   - Commit and push to git (manifest.yml and cloud package should not be committed)

+10 - Run task 1,2 & 4 and commit the files right away for the post-release snapshot (to prevent another commit from auto-publishing).

-10 - Publishing to AppFog
+11 - Publishing to AppFog Prod (mdw-central) and AppFog Dev
-   -  go to root of mdw-demo project (check correct dev/prod manifest.yml is there)
+   -  go to root of mdw-central project (check correct dev/prod manifest.yml is there)
    -  cf login -a https://api.useast.appfog.ctl.io -o MDWF -u manoj.agrawal@centurylink.com
    -  Select a space: Prod for formal, and Dev for snapshots
    -  cf push

-11 - Run task 1,2 & 4 and commit the files right away for the post-release snapshot (to prevent another commit from auto-publishing).

 12 - Create and publish Docker image
 	- Log into 143new server and sudo su - mdwapp, then go to directory with cloned Git repo.